 Appraisers can tell you a lot about the communities in which they appraise.
 They innately understand the value of certain features to the residents of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to putting a value on features of homes in Lincoln and Providence, Gordon Appraisal Company, Inc. can't be beat.
 This approach to value is typically given the most importance when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Gordon Appraisal Company, Inc. will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+The bottom line is, an appraiser from Gordon Appraisal Company, Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.